servioticy/servioticy-vagrant/README.md

 ##Requirements
 * Vagrant 1.6 or newwer is necessary (see vagrantup.com for more information)

-* You need to install the following vagrant plugin: vagrant-puppet-install

-The procedure to install the plugin is:

-`vagrant plugin install vagrant-puppet-install`

 ##Running  the instance

 Now we are ready to run